topliceanu/webdev/2014/angular/slides.md

 - controller (`DoodleEditController`) is different: it will not create a new doodle, it will fetch the existing one using `Doodle` resource.
 - update `routes.js`.
 - add button on `doodle-list` which route to this page.
+- modify the index.html to load the new js files.

 __Checkpoint__ `$ git checkout checkpoint-5`

 `7.` Implement the doodle join page.

-- first start with the ui, ie. the template `doodle-join`.
+- first start with the ui, ie. add the template `doodle-join`.
 - Users have to pick their choices from among the doodle options.
 - Implement controller `DoodleJoinController` which handles adding the current user choices or removing the current user choices.
 - add a button on the doodle list to allow users to join a doodle.
+- modify the index.html to load the new js files.
+- add routing for this page in the doodle list page.

 __Checkpoint__ `$ git checkout checkpoint-6`